yongminchoi93/yongminchoi93.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 This blend of curiosity about perception and a personal connection to vision science led me to ask: How does the visual system create such a rich and immersive experience of the world?
 I began tackling this question during my undergraduate years at Yonsei University (Seoul, South Korea), working as a research assistant in the [Vision, Cognition and Consciousness Lab](https://vcc.yonsei.ac.kr) (Image 1) under Dr. Sang Chul Chong.
 In the same lab, I earned a master’s degree in cognitive psychology, where I investigated how the visual system efficiently processes the flood of incoming visual information despite biological and cognitive constraints using psychophysics methods (Choi & Chong, 2020; Choi et al., 2024).

 In 2020, I moved to Ohio to pursue a Ph.D. in cognitive neuroscience at The Ohio State University, supervised by Dr. Julie D. Golomb in the [OSU Vision & Cognitive Neuroscience Lab](https://u.osu.edu/golomblab/) (Image 2).
-My research explores the interplay between saccadic eye movements and visual perception, employing psychophysics, eye-tracking, and fMRI, with both low and high-level visual stimuli.
+My research explores the interplay between saccadic eye movements and visual perception, employing psychophysics, eye-tracking, and computational modeling of neuroimaging data (i.e., fMRI), with both low and high-level visual stimuli.

+I am now trying to open the next chapter of my academic journey as a postdoctoral researcher, continuing to explore the mysteries of human visual perception.
+Feel free to follow my work and don’t hesitate to say hello if you see me at a future conference!

 Image 1.
 VCC Lab, Yonsei University ![vcclab](/assets/img/vcc.jpg)